 The final step in bass drum mixing is compression.
 Any analog or digital compressor can be used.
 But what matters is the proper use of compression because it’s not a magic tool.
-Compressor can’t suddenly make your sound powerful.
+A compressor can’t suddenly make your sound powerful.
 But it’s a helping tool.

 Firstly, you need to set the ratio and threshold.
-A good starting point is a 4:1 ratio.
-Sometimes you can use less like 3:1 or 2:1.
-But not more than 4:1 is required.
-And the threshold depends on the level and the type of kick drum.
+A good starting point is a 4:1 ratio however sometimes you can use less like 3:1 or 2:1.
+But not more than 4:1 is required and the threshold depends on the level and the type of kick drum.

-You need the exact amount of threshold when sound becomes even.
+You need the exact amount threshold when the sound becomes even.
 Pay attention to preserving the dynamics.
 The sound should be compressed but still dynamic.

 Then you set the attack and release.
 It means how fast a compressor should start compressing and how long a compression should be.
 A pick attack will disappear if you use a very fast attack.
 So, it depends on what your goal is.

 In a nutshell, when using a compressor the goal is to make a kick drum sound even while retaining the dynamics.
 A compressor is just a tool.
 It’s not magic.

 How Loud Should Kick Drum Be?